Section of Epidemiology

 Bartholinsgade 6Q, 2. sal, 1356 København K, 24 Øster Farimagsgade 5, Building: 24-2-23

 Primary fields of research

-Her research focuses on the evaluation of effects of environmental exposures early in life.
-Currently she is involved in National Danish as well as European birth cohort studies that examine the influence of exposure to dietary and environmental toxicants during pregnancy on maternal and child health.
+Marie's research focuses on the evaluation of effects of environmental exposures early in life.
+Currently she is involved in Danish as well as European birth cohort studies that examine the influence of exposure to dietary and environmental toxicants during pregnancy on maternal and child health.